 Insurance — Calculators that show whether the client has enough life insurance, disability insurance, homeowners coverage, and liability coverage.

-Taxes — A tax scenario builder where you can model the client's current-year tax situation.
+Taxes [Beta] — A tax scenario builder where you can model the client's current-year tax situation.

 Estate — A document completeness checklist that tracks whether the client has key estate planning documents in place.